Why do you advocate using a single drive unit rather than separate woofers and tweeters?

 Will the Eikona 2 work with low-power amplifiers, such as tube amps?

-An Eikona-based loudspeaker system will work well with tube amps and solid state.
+Although an Eikona-based loudspeaker system will work well with tube amps and solid state.
 It can be driven by good quality AV receivers and integrated amplifiers but is transparent enough to allow higher quality source and amplification to shine through.

 Will the performance of your drive units be improved if I coat the cones with Audio Supergunk ™?